trebor/soul-bound/rfc.md

 * **Sponsor**
   An existing Soul Bound identity vouching for a Candidate.
 * **Validator**
-  A network node that verifies attestations and stakes to approve or reject identity mints.
+  A network node that verifies sponsorships and stakes to approve or reject identity mints.
 * **Ledger**
   The decentralized, append-only storage (e.g., blockchain) recording identities, stakes, and slashes.
 * **Nonce**